pokt-network/pocket-network-protocol/utility/README.md

 Rate limiting limits the amount of work (i.e. Web3 access) a Servicer can provide to an Application throughout the duration of a Session.

 During each Session, the amount of POKT an Application has staked (see [Application Protocol](#34-application-protocol) for more details) is mapped to "Service Tokens" that represent the amount of work a Servicer can provide using the `SessionTokenBucketCoefficient` governance parameter.
-The [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) rate limiting algorithm is used to determine the maximum number of requests a Servicer can relay, and be rewarded for, thereby disincentivizing it process relays for the Application once the cap is reached.
+The [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) rate limiting algorithm is used to determine the maximum number of requests a Servicer can relay, and be rewarded for, thereby disincentivizing it to process relays for the Application once the cap is reached.

-- MaxRelays / NumServers for that session.
-- Application Burn
-- Best Effort
-- Show validation of relays

 At the beginning of the session, each Servicer initializes: `AppSessionTokens = (AppStakeAmount * SessionTokenBucketCoefficient) / NumServicersPerSession`.
-When one of the Servicers in the session is out of session tokens, the Application can continue to user others until they are all exhausted.
+When one of the Servicers in the session is out of session tokens, the Application can continue to user other Servicers until every they are all exhausted.

 ```mermaid
 sequenceDiagram